Aref7792/DATSQN/README.md

 ### To test a trained model:

 After finishing the training, run the corresponding test environment.
 For example, if you ran DATSQN_train.py, run DATSQN_test.py.
-If you want to watch the game to observe the scores, please uncomment "env.render()" in the testing loop.
+If you want to watch the game to observe the scores, please uncomment "env.render()" in the testing loop (lines 248 of DATSQN_test, 235 of DSQN_test, and 238 of DTSQN_test).
 Please ensure that the environment ID is consistent for test and train files.

 ```